Workflow Errors in Kestra – Handling Strategies

 format: "Error Trigger ! {{task.id}}"

-When you execute a flow and one of its tasks fails, downstream tasks won't be executed.
+When you execute a flow and one of its tasks fails, downstream tasks are not executed.
 This may not always be desirable, especially for non-critical tasks.
-You can resolve this by adding the allowFailure property to the task, which will allow downstream tasks to continue despite the error.
-In this case, the execution will end in a WARNING state.
+You can resolve this by adding the allowFailure property to the task, which allows downstream tasks to continue despite an error.
+In this case, the execution will finish in a WARNING state.

 id: allow_failure